News from the Accreditation and Monitoring team, July 2021.

 As part of the assessment process and particularly during remote assessments, the Accreditation and Monitoring Team may request information about your agency’s programs and placements, including sensitive information that should be shared securely using Kiteworks.
-A user guide is available on our website to support your agency sending and receiving, accessing and downloading files.
+A user guide (PDF) is available to support your agency sending and receiving, accessing and downloading files.

 Before your agency can send files to us using Kiteworks, a member of the Accreditation and Monitoring Team must first send you a request.
 If your agency has any issues using Kiteworks, please contact the Accreditation and Monitoring team by email email@example.com